aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/load-and-save/optimize-3d-file-saving/_index.md

 ---
-title: Aspose 3D License: Optimize 3D to FBX Saving in Java
+title: 'Improving 3D File Export Performance in Java'
-linktitle: Aspose 3D License: Optimize 3D to FBX Saving in Java
+linktitle: 'Improving 3D File Export Performance in Java'
 second_title: Aspose.3D Java API
 description: Learn how to use an Aspose 3D license while reducing 3D file size and saving scene as FBX in Java with optimized SaveOptions.
 weight: 16